SiphosethuLokwe/TheCantine/README.md

 }

 Frontend (Vue 3)
-The frontend of TheCantine application is built using Vue 3.
+The frontend of CantinaAPI application is built using Vue 3.
 It communicates with the backend API to manage dishes and drinks.
 The frontend uses Axios to make HTTP requests and handles authentication using JWT tokens.

 ### Frontend Setup